Jess Hill (writer)

 Jess Hill is an Australian investigative journalist.
-In 2020, she won the Stella Prize for her non-fiction work See What You Made Me Do.
+In 2020, she won the Stella Prize for her non-fiction work See What You Made Me Do: Power, Control and Domestic Abuse.

 Biography

 Hill started her journalism career as a producer for ABC Radio National.
 In 2011, she relocated to Cairo, Egypt, to become Middle East correspondent for The Global Mail.
 She then moved into investigative journalism, working for ABC's Background Briefing programme.
 In 2014, she began writing about domestic violence.

 Her book, See What You Made Me Do: Power, Control and Domestic Abuse, was published in 2019 and won the 2020 Stella Prize for Australian women's writing.
 A three-part documentary series based on the book and presented by Hill, titled See What You Made Me Do, premiered on SBS Television on 5 May 2021.
 In 2022, it was announced that Hill would host a second documentary series about consent in Australia titled Asking for It, which also aired on SBS Television premiering in 2023.

 In 2020, Hill was the inaugural journalist-in-residence at the University of Technology Sydney (UTS).
 In 2025, she joined UTS as an Industry Professor, supported by the Wilson Foundation.